mwthrane/node-project2/Solutions-AWS-Services.md

 ******

 <details>
-<summary>EXERCISE 7: Add "deploy to EC2" step to your pipeline </summary>
+<summary>Exercise 7: Add "deploy to EC2" step to your pipeline </summary>
  <br />